CONQUERING YOUR DESIGN DEMANDS WITH USB TYPE C

 EXAMPLE PIN CONFIGURATIONS

 Direct Connect Applications Reconfigurable Pins

 Additionally, increased functionality and configurability allows every industry sector to utilize the same connection system increasing compatibility between technologies.
 Devices will not suffer the restriction of being a dedicated host removing the dichotomy of acting as a host and peripheral simplifying communication between devices and enabling bidirectional communication.
 Products can be designed with the intent to switch from host to peripheral in order to create a varied ecosystem of connected mechanisms.
-How can USB Type-C help you conquer your design challenges?
+If you’re not already considering a PCB design for USB Type-C interface, now is the perfect time to start.